cashsun/rehearse/README.md

 **How to setup props and scenarios?**

-This [example](https://github.com/cashsun/rehearse/blob/master/example/props/props.js) demos how to setup default props and scenario props.
+This [example](https://github.com/cashsun/rehearse/blob/master/example/props/props.js) demos how to setup default props and scenarios.

 **No auto refresh when change props.js?**

 Please pay attention that the page you should visit is browser-synced one, usually localhost:3000 as logged in your console(root level config port).

 **No props found even though I have added them in props.js?**